Frequently Asked Questions

 You are required to complete any two electives.
 Take care as other PLT providers may offer to reduce your placement days by increasing the number of electives you complete.
 Additional electives means additional course work and cost.

-Advocacy, Wills and Estates, Employment and Industrial Relations and Criminal Law Practice.
+Wills and Estates, Family Law, Employment and Industrial Relations and Criminal Law Practice.

 - The elective I want to do is not offered during the semester I am enrolled in